ithirzty/bah-website/pages/doc/libs/iostream.md

 ### fileMap (struct)
 A wrapper to make file direct operation, wihtout needing to write file on changes.
-This is faster than the fileStream but every modification made to the returned string will be directly made to the file.
+**This is way faster than the fileStream** but every modification made to the returned string will be directly made to the file.
 __Its methods are:__
 - <code>**open**(fileName cpstring) cpstring </code> To open a file inside the fileMap.
+It returns the content of the file as cpstring.
 - <code>**isValid**() int </code> Check if file is valid or not.
 - <code>**close**() </code> To close a file after you are done working on it.